Expert Pediatric Care

 Care for Premature or Ill Newborns

 Sometimes little patients face big challenges.
 Comprehensive neonatal care is available 24 hours a day, seven days a week for all high-risk deliveries at Ingalls, including pre-term and cesarean births, and for all high-risk newborns, including those with breathing or heart complications, or sepsis.

 Highly skilled neonatologists attend all high-risk deliveries and perform assessment, resuscitation and stabilization measures as needed.
 In addition, they are available to consult with family practice, obstetrics and emergency physicians on the care of ill newborns (up to one month old) and provide regular care and treatment for newborns admitted to Ingalls Special Care Nursery.

-If a newborn requires additional care, transportation will be arranged to the neonatal intensive care unit at University of Chicago Comer Children's Hospital or another nearby tertiary hospital.
+If a newborn requires additional care, transportation will be arranged to a nearby tertiary hospital.

 Ingalls is home to a Level II Nursery with Extended Neonatal Capabilities.
 This distinction recognizes the advanced monitoring equipment and technology used in our nursery and the special training our staff has completed in everything from ventilator support to how to care for high-risk newborns, ages 32 weeks and older.